sancarn/Innovyze-ICM-Libraries/docs/Infoworks-ICM/README.md

 end
 ```

-As well as demonstrating use of the us\_links method of WSNode and the
+As well as demonstrating use of the `us_links` method of WSNode and the
-us\_node method of WSLink, this demonstrate some other useful
+`us_node` method of `WSLink`, this demonstrate some other useful
 techniques:

 1 – as with the example above listing the WSModelObject objects in a